Lightning talk: Definition and format

 Lightning talks are designed to be short presentations between five and ten minutes long, but are usually capped at five minutes.
 Most conferences will allot a segment of roughly 30 to 90 minutes long to speakers.
 Talks are arranged one after the other during the sessions.
 The talks are usually given at conferences in order for the event to have many speakers discuss a multitude of topics.
-The conferences are held in order for individuals to be able to share their ideas and concepts to people who have experience in the specific field.
-Lightning talks are brief which requires the speaker to make their point clearly and rid the presentation of non-critical information.
+The conferences are held in order for individuals to be able to share their ideas and concepts with people who have experience in the specific field.
+Lightning talks are brief and require the speaker to make their point clearly and rid the presentation of non-critical information.
 This causes the audience to be more attentive to the speaker and gain a broader array of knowledge from the presentations given.

 The format of lightning talks varies greatly from conference to conference.
 Slides may be discouraged, and a single computer running a presentation program is used by all speakers.
 In general lightning talks are given in a format that can include slides but if so, the speaker must be careful not to read the details which they include.

 The term data blitz is sometimes used to refer to a session of lightning talks, particularly at academic conferences in the sciences and social sciences such as the annual conference of the Society for Personality and Social Psychology.

 Significance

 The goal of lightning talks is to articulate a topic in a quick, insightful, and clear manner.
-These concise and efficient talks are intended to grab the attention of the audience, convey key information, and allow for several presenters to share their ideas in a brief period of time.
+These concise and efficient talks are intended to gain the attention of the audience, communicate key information, and allow for several presenters to share their ideas in a brief period of time.